Catalan numbers, parking functions, permutahedra and noncommutative Hilbert schemes: A second proof of the numerical claim in Corollary

 \begin{proof} We use Kirchhoff's theorem which says that the number of spanning trees of a graph is the absolute value of an arbitrary cofactor in the Laplacian matrix.
 The Laplacian matrix of $G$ is the matrix of size $(n+1)\times (n+1)$ given by

 We will look at the cofactor consisting of the rows $[1:n]$ and columns $[2:(n+1)]$.
-By some row manipulation one finds that it is (up to sign) the determinant of the square submatrix with rows $[1:n]$ in the following (rectangular) matrix.
+By substracting $m$ times the top row $(1,\dots,1)$ from the other rows one finds that it is (up to sign) the determinant of the square submatrix with rows $[1:n]$ in the following (rectangular) $(n+1)\times n$ matrix.

 which is (up to sign)

 Now we evaluate the corresponding cofactor for $G/\Sscr$ where $\Sscr$ is the set partition

 (thus the sizes of the parts are $n_1,n_2,\ldots,n_t$).
 This amounts to replacing the top row and leftmost column in \eqref{eq:lap1} by